Library Learning Lab: 1L-214

 The mission of the Library Instruction Program is to support CSI’s General Education curriculum goal of information literacy and provide students with the skills necessary for college and graduate level discipline-specific research.
 Library faculty seek to encourage the habits of critical inquiry and lifelong learning which are key elements of participation in a global information society.

-If you would like to request Remote Library Instruction for your class that addresses a research-related assignment, please fill out the request form linked below.
-Our instruction librarians can provide a variety of synchronous and asychronous forms of instruction, depending on your needs and what works best for your students's assignments.
+If you would like to request Library Instruction for your class that addresses a research-related assignment, please fill out the request form linked below.
+Our instruction librarians can provide a variety of in-person, synchronous, or asychronous forms of instruction, depending on your needs and what works best for your students's assignments.

-To schedule remote instruction, please fill out the Library Instruction Request Form.
+To schedule instruction, please fill out the Library Instruction Request Form.

 The library instruction team is creating an asynchronous online curriculum for ENG 151 composition courses.
-These will be ready by the Fall semester of 2020.
-In the meantime, here are two resources you should share with your students.
-You may also share with them our Online Tutorials, which we build with first year students in mind, and our Instructional Video Collection, which address databases ENG 151 students will find useful.
+These resources live on the ENG 151 Research Guide linked below.
+You may also share with them our Online Tutorials, which we build with first year students in mind, and our complete Instructional Video Collection, which address databases ENG 151 students will find useful.